Manual v. Automatic Transmissions in Glen Carbon, IL

 Operation

-Firstly, and most obviously, a manual transmission differs from an automatic in that you need to manually operate it.
-This means pushing the clutch pedal down to release the clutch disc before shifting.
+Firstly, and most obviously, a manual transmission differs from an automatic in that you need to manually operate it and lower the risk of expensive repairs later on.

 Fluid